Best Wired Security Cameras

 8.5

 Here’s a secret not everyone knows: those great ADT cameras we were just talking about?
 They’re actually Google Nest cameras.
 We give ADT an advantage because when you purchase cameras you get additional security equipment and the best professional monitoring in the country.
-Check out our Google Nest Cam review, and you’ll find we give it high marks across the board.
+But check out our Google Nest Cam review, and you’ll find we give it high marks across the board.
 It’s an impressive, battery-operated powerhouse.
 We’re fans of most Nest products, from their doorbells to their thermostats.
 This list, though, is all about hardwired cameras.
-If that’s what you’re looking for, you’re going to want to consider the Nest Cam’s illuminating cousin – the Nest Cam with Floodlight – since it’s the company’s only wired offering.
+Google offers two options.
+You can get a wired Indoor Cam.
+If you’re looking for an outdoor camera, though, you’ll have to go with the Nest Cam with Floodlight.
+Nest’s other outdoor cameras are all totally wire-free.

 • Plenty of features